8-19

 Alkylating the α-carbon via enolate formationAlkylating the α-carbon via enolate formationPutting an alkyl group on the ...

-a.
-Alkenes
+06. Alkenes

 Alcohol synthesis from Alkenes